Analysis | Stephen Breyer retirement watch just got a little more interesting

 That’s not what those advocates wanted to hear.
 Given Democrats’ razor-thin 50-seat Senate majority, it’s not at all clear how much more time they would have to replace him on a court that has shifted substantially to the right in recent years.

-A new Breyer interview with the New York Times, though, gives those advocates a little more to work with.
+His new interview with the New York Times, though, gives those advocates a little more to work with.
 It provides some tea leaves that suggest Breyer is also looking at this pragmatically — and even that he’s open to a conveniently timed retirement that would allow a more like-minded replacement (i.e. one chosen by Democrats).

 In the CNN interview, Breyer spoke broadly about “the court” being a consideration in his decision — something I highlighted back then.
 In the interview with the Times, Adam Liptak got Breyer to drill down a little more on what that means: